K. J. George

-Kelachandra Joseph George (born 24 August 1949) is a politician from the state of Karnataka, India.
+Kelachandra Joseph George (born 24 August 1949) is an Indian politician from Karnataka.
+He is currently serving as Cabinet Minister of Energy in Government of Karnataka and as a member of Karnataka Legislative Assembly representing Sarvagnanagar.

 He was a minister of large and medium size industry in the cabinet of H D Kumaraswamy and was the Minister for Bengaluru Development and Town Planning.
 He was previously the Home Minister of Karnataka.
 He was also the Minister of State (Independent Charge) Transport, Food and Civil Supplies in the Veerendra Patil government and Cabinet Minister for Housing & Urban Development in the S. Bangarappa government.

 Early life

-George was born on 24 August 1949 to Kelachandra Chacko Joseph and Mariamma Joseph in Chingavanam, in the Kingdom of Travancore (now in Kottayam, Kerala).
+George was born on 24 August 1946 to K. C. Joseph and Mariamma Joseph of Chingavanam, in the Kingdom of Travancore (now in Kottayam, Kerala).
 His family moved to the Kodagu district of Karnataka in the 1960s.
 He spent most of his childhood there before relocating to Bangalore.
 Joseph and his sons founded the Kelachandra Group in 1980.
-George is married to Suja and has two children Rana and Renita.
+George is married to Suja and has two children.